jeftegoes/AwsOverview/AWS S3.md

 - Retrieve less data using SQL by performing server-side filtering.
 - Can filter by rows & columns (simple SQL statements).
 - Less network transfer, less CPU cost client-side.

+# S3 User-Defined Object Metadata & S3 Object Tags

+- **S3 User-Defined Object Metadata**
+  - When uploading an object, you can also assign metadata.
+  - Name-value (key-value) pairs.
+  - User-defined metadata names must begin with "x-amz-meta-".
+  - Amazon S3 stores user-defined metadata keys in lowercase.
+  - Metadata can be retrieved while retrieving the object.
+- **S3 Object Tags**
+  - Key-value pairs for objects in Amazon S3.
+  - Useful for fine-grained permissions (only access specific objects with specific tags).
+  - Useful for analytics purposes (using S3 Analytics to group by tags).
+- **You cannot search the object metadata or object tags.**
+- Instead, you must use an external DB as a search index such as DynamoDB.

 # 19. Object Encryption